 We want to encourage you to spend all your FSA dollars asap.
 If you don’t, you may lose them.

 FSA & HSA accounts are created very differently.
 Whereas the HSA is a great long-term investment account, the FSA is really only good for paying for same-year healthcare costs.
-Instead of investing for your future, this account functions in a ‘use it or lose it’ way.

 You’re often allowed to roll at least some of those unspent dollars into future years – typically a few hundred bucks.
 Although over the last couple of years, because of the pandemic, those rules were more lax.
 That means you might have more dollars in your FSA account than ever before.